tlk999/tingbot.com/_posts/2015-10-07-00D - Our Kickstarter is coming!.md

 ---
 layout: post
-title: “Our Kickstarter is coming!“
+title: "Our Kickstarter is coming!"
 date: 2015-10-07 11:00:00
 author: Ken